Arda-Computer/Arda/README.md

   <div id="leftThing" style="float: left; width:50%;">

-  Arda is a tool that makes humans and computers more productive.
+Conventional personal computing hasn't changed for the past half a century.
+We're on a mission to make humans and computers more productive, starting with making the web more accessible to those unable to use conventional PCs.

+Being productive on the web in AR with todays tooling is painful.
+AR personal computing has gone mostly ignored by big tech as they’ve focused on gaming and miscellaneous industrial niches.

 We believe augmented reality (AR) is a core enabling technology, bringing the utility of a workstation, portability of a laptop and the potential for (killer) applications to be useful in ways we never thought possible.

-  Doing anything productive in AR with todays tooling is painful.
-AR personal computing has gone mostly ignored by big tech as they’ve focused on gaming and miscellaneous industrial niches.
+	  Join us and contribute to building the future.

   </div>